Global

 calculated exposure and vulnerability with consideration the dual dynamic

 changes of crop and hazard.
-On the one hand, this data set has significance for
+On the one hand, this dataset has significance for

 future rice planting and food security research.
 On the other hand, it also has